ACEMerlin/Kratos/README.md

 How It Works
 ----------------
-* Use Kotlin's [Observable Delegate][1] to listen to changes made to certian property.
+* Use Kotlin's [Observable Delegate][1] to listen to changes made to certain property.
 * Use Kotlin's [Extension][2] feature to add functions to View.
 * Use Annotation Processor to generate code which binds the data and the view(or views).